Slownite/alpaca/README.md

 ---

-Alpaca combines the ease of Ollama with the power and flexibility of vLLM, making large-language-model deployment accessible to everyone. 🦙✨
+Alpaca combines the ease of Ollama with the power of native vLLM, making large-language-model deployment accessible to everyone. 🦙✨